AG-Philipsen/BaHaMAS/Manual_Pages/BaHaMAS-continue-thermalization.md

 \--betasfile *filename*
 :   Use *filename* instead of **betas** file.

+\--fromHot
+:   Force BaHaMAS to act on thermalization(s) from hot without determining itself the thermalization type.

 \--measurements, \-m *number*
 :   Specify the number of trajectories that should be done (default: 1000).